Welding Defects Guide: Types, Causes and Prevention

 Surface Defects

 Surface defects refer to imperfections that appear on the weld's surface, impacting both its appearance and, potentially, its structural integrity.
 These defects often arise from issues like contamination, rapid cooling, or inconsistent welding techniques.
-Surface defects can weaken the weld by creating stress concentration points or by allowing external elements, like moisture or corrosive agents, to penetrate, which may lead to further degradation.
+Surface defects can weaken the weld by creating stress concentration points or by allowing external elements to penetrate, but they can be identified through non-destructive visual inspection and advanced NDT methods.

 Common Defects Description